 Thanks to the local historical societies, and conservation and preservation groups across the Northwest Georgia Region that contributed to the update of this document.
 We are also grateful to county and city officials who lent their knowledge of the region's resources to this effort.
 The Georgia DNR and the USFS contributed GIS map layers for public land boundaries.
-Thanks to local historians who contributed information, review, and photos: Robert Jenkins of Save the Dalton Battlefields, Ken Padgett of Friends of the Resaca Battlefield, Roger Bowman of the Catoosa County Historical Society, and Tim Howard, Murray County Historian.
-Thanks to Leslie Thomas of the Georgia Trail of Tears Association for information provided on the Cherokee in Georgia.
+Thanks to local historians who contributed information, review, and photos: Robert Jenkins of Save the Dalton Battlefields, Ken Padgett of Friends of the Resaca Battlefield, Robert Bowman of the Catoosa County Historical Society, and Tim Howard, Murray County Historian.